Academic policy publications and resources

 Download the Assessment Handbook.

-All students should receive a course outline for every course they enrol in at Victoria University.
+All students should receive a course outline for every course they enrol in at Victoria University of Wellington.
 Course outlines (which may be provided electronically or in hard copy) follow a standard format and include details of the course content and delivery, including learning objectives and details of how these will be assessed.

 Pamphlets and forms